 In the case that the AMF determines that the PDU Session is related to a LADN then the AMF provides the "UE presence in LADN service area".
 If the AMF does not provide the "UE presence in LADN service area" indication and the SMF determines that the DNN corresponds to a LADN, then the SMF considers that the UE is OUT of the LADN service area.

 The SMF takes actions for the LADN PDU Session as defined in TS 23.501 [2] clause 5.6.5 based on the "UE presence in LADN service area" indication.

+If the SMF has received a reference to an Alternative QoS Profile for a QoS Flow in Step 11a of the preparation phase, the SMF notifies the PCF and the UE as described in clause 5.7.1.2a of TS 23.501 [2].

 8a.
 [Conditional] SMF to T-UPF (intermediate): N4 Session Modification Request.